16 & 17 year olds at risk of homelessness

 If you're aged 16 or 17 and having to leave home

-Our District Council Housing Associations (Aylesbury Vale, Wycombe and Chiltern & South Bucks) have teams of Housing Options Advisers who will listen to you and explain what can be done.
+Our local area housing associations (Aylesbury Vale, Wycombe, Chiltern and South Bucks) have teams of Housing Options Advisers who will listen to you and explain what can be done.
 They will arrange to see you as soon as possible.
 A joint assessment between our children and housing services may need to be completed.
-A Social Worker from the County Council may also be present because until you're 18 you are still legally a child.
+A Social Worker from the council may also be present because until you're 18 you are still legally a child.

 Everything possible will be done to help prevent you being made homeless.